 We Create A LOT Of Data

-People on the Internet now generate more than 2.5 quintillion bytes of data per day.
-Industry has realized the power of data.
-Large companies that leverage data have become powerful in the business world.
+Global industries have realized the power of data.
+Large companies that leverage data have become truly powerful in the business world.

 People on the Internet have seen a few data scandals, and are increasingly concerned about their privacy rights.
 As data legislation struggles to catch up with the big tech companies that collect data, it’s time to re-think what type of Internet we want to have in the future.